Skip to main content

 Use the Active Question Controller

-To update the Active Question, click on the left or right arrows under the Active Question section at the top of the Experience Dashboard.
 You can also click and type in the question number where the Active Question number is displayed.
-This is a good way to jump to a certain question versus clicking through sequentially.
+This is a good way to jump to a certain question instead of clicking through sequentially.

 Updating the question using the Active Question switcher

-Click on the Presentation View's Arrows or Question Bullets
+Click on the Presentation View's Arrows

 On the Presentation View, you can click on the left and right arrows on each side of the window to set the Active Question to the previous or next question.